 What about links on O’Connor Shannon website to other sites and social media?

-Do we process your person data outside the European Economic Area (EEA)?
+Do we process your personal data outside the European Economic Area (EEA)?

 Your information is stored on secure systems within the premises of O’Connor Shannon and with providers of secure information storage.
 We do not transfer information about you outside the EEA.
 We may allow the transfer of information about you outside the EEA by our service providers, but only if they agree to act solely on our instructions and to protect your information to the same standard that applies in the EEA.
 Where we authorise the processing/transfer of your personal information outside of the EEA, we require your personal information to be protected to at least Irish standards.